-We partner with you to support your script’s creative concept and character design development to draw up the storyboard to bring your words visually to life to signpost the audience key takeaways of the video.
+We partner with you to support your script’s creative concept and character design.
+Creating a storyboard assists in bringing your words visually to life and helps to signpost the audience’s key takeaways from the video.

 - Write conversationally – you want the script to match how the video subject is to speak.

 - Write for the audience and platform – age, sexual idenitfication/industry etc.

 - Keep it conversational – add humour/tone inflexion accordingly.